Who are we?

 A family produces this event, not a company

 When you correspond, have needs, or criticisms, please be aware that we’re doing this as a ministry and we’re volunteering our time: hundreds of hours throughout the year.

 It is challenging and time-consuming to produce the Florida Shindig.
 Honestly, it’s pretty difficult!
 Everyone in the family contributes.
 Butch works nearly full-time on preparations for a month leading up to the event.
 Kathy talks to most of the families by phone, text, and e-mail.
 But it is a labor of love.
 It is our way to serve our friends and other like-minded Bible-believing families.

 Many have said the Florida Shindig is the highlight of their year.
-There already have been three marriages that came from the Florida Shindig, and probably more to come.
+There already have been three marriages as a result of the Florida Shindig, and probably more to come.
 Several have given their lives to Jesus and/or rededicated their lives while there.
 Many have grown in their relationships with their families and with God.
 We have heard great teaching that is challenging, uplifting, piercing, and encouraging.